 Creating a Travel Packing List

-Travel with a backpack forces me not to over-pack.
+Travel with a backpack forces you to become more organized.
+You can not to over-pack a backpack.
 It really helps to create a packing list so you’re not tossing random stuff in your backpack.
 My backpack packing list would look something like this:

 - A nice dress (I love Old Navy)